nohtyp/sensu-influxdb/README.md

 To use this handler I created the directory structure to use when downloading and what locations to use for each file.

+Assumptions:
+---
+1. InfluxDB database has been created on the InfluxDB server
+2. Port is available for communication ("telnet/nc to port")

 ###### '/etc/sensu/handlers/metrics/influxdb-metrics.rb'
 ```